plumed/opening-2023/README.md

 # Opening for a PLUMED developer position

 Do you want to be part of the next revolution?
 We are opening a full time position for PLUMED software development based at [SISSA (Trieste, Italy)](https://www.sissa.it).
-The openining will be for a "Tecnologo" position funded by the Centro Nazionale di Ricerca in High Performance Computing, Big Data e Quantum Computing.
+The openining will be for a "Tecnologo" position funded by the "Centro Nazionale di Ricerca in High Performance Computing, Big Data e Quantum Computing".

 The position will be devoted to the maintenance and development of PLUMED, including: automation, documentation, interfacing with scripting languages, and migration on hybrid architectures.